hprasadsakhare/docs/lightpaper/overview.md

 ---
 ![True Network Header](/assets/reputation-header.png)

-# True Network's Protocol Overview
+# True Network's Protocol Lightpaper

 True Network is an on-chain reputation protocol that enables dApps to give users on-chain attestations and build reputation models based on their activities.
 It is one of the most feature-rich protocols, supporting all popular ecosystems, including EVM, Solana, and Polkadot.